-The cloud native tech stack has blossomed over the past few years and now offers the kind of choices a little more in line with what we have become accustomed to in web development stacks.
+The cloud-native tech stack has blossomed over the past few years and now offers the kind of choices a little more in line with what we have become accustomed to in web development stacks.
 From containerisation and orchestration to monitoring, logging, security and app-specific needs such as streaming and messaging, there is now almost a choice of technologies and tools.

-The choice of what is included in a cloud native tech stack used to build a particular application will often vary from project to project.
-It is based on specific needs, priorities and characteristics of your cloud native applications.
+The choice of what is included in the cloud-native tech stack used to build a particular application will often vary from project to project based on specific needs, priorities and characteristics.

 Every modern laptop offers the same core functionalities but its own unique specifications, qualities and features.
 And every public cloud platform also offers ‘must have’ services and features but has its own unique offerings or qualities which mean it is the optimal or preferred choice for a given workload.
 In the same way, choices within the cloud-native technology stack will be best suited to one project but will make way for a more precisely suited alternative on another occasion.

 But all things being equal, at K&C we do have our preferences when it comes to the technologies and tools we use in cloud-native development.
 The tools and technologies we rely on most often unless the unique requirements of a project mean another choice is more suited.

 This is our ultimate native cloud tech stack for 2022!

-Docker’s role in the cloud native tech stack is simple – it makes containerisation easy.
+Docker’s role in a cloud-native, DevOps architecture is simple – it makes containerisation easy.
 The beauty of containers is that a well-tuned container system allows for 400%-600% more server application instances as VMs running on the same hardware.
 And they lend themselves to the Continuous Integration/Continuous Deployment (CI/CD) DevOps methodology, which we’ll get to shortly.

 Docker allows our devs to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, to run virtually (pun intended!) anywhere.